-I was just old enough as a boy in the South African War to wave a flag at the news of Mafeking and to cheer at the Relief of Ladysmith where an uncle of mine helped to eat his own horse.
+I was just old enough as a boy in the South African War to wave a flag at the news of Mafeking and to cheer at the Relief of Ladysmith, where an uncle of mine helped to eat his own horse.
 I tasted some chocolate Queen Victoria had sent to one of her soldiers.
 The Queen was venerated, the Empire was celestial (almost).
 We were confident we were on the high road of history.

-Twenty years later I put in at Malta, stopped at Suez, landed at Aden, sailed up the Rangoon River, and in various latitudes and longitudes saw flying from some conspicuous building or ship's mast, the British Flag.
+Twenty years later I put in at Malta, stopped at Suez, landed at Aden, sailed up the Rangoon River, and in various latitudes and longitudes saw flying from some conspicuous building or at a ship's stern, the British flag.
 I looked on it without palpable enthusiasm, with almost a languid eye.
-I was part of the phase of the debunking 'twenties.'
+I was part of the phase of the debunking "twenties".